Neuronal Signalling Pathways

 An Optogenetic and Optopharmacological toolbox for precise control of cell signalling pathways

-Development of High-Content Analysis and High-Throughput Microscopy methods
+Development of High-Content Analysis and High-Throughput Microscopy tools and methods

 PI: Michael Courtney